Ahaif/STL_containers/README.md

 # Description
-In this project, I re-implement a few container types of the C++ standard template library. comply with the C++98 standard, so any later feature of the containers MUST NOT be implemented,
+In this project, I re-implement a few container types of the C++ standard template library.

 # Containers
 Recoding from scratch the following containers with their Methods that exist in std--98